Hiking Club Passport

 Hiking club miles are tracked by the official miles listed in the book, not actual miles hiked.

-The miles listed on are approximate.
+The miles listed are approximate.
 We’ve seen a 6 mile trail actually be closer to 8 and a 3 mile trail be closer to 2.
 Throughout the years, the park has shifted the official trails around.
-This happens for a variety of reason, but most commonly it’s due to trial maintenance and erosion.
+This happens for a variety of reasons, but most commonly it’s due to trail maintenance and erosion.

 Go Digital to Find out What’s Left